CALL FOR APPLICATIONS

 - A brief description of the applicant’s research accomplishments,

-- A brief description of research plans at Duke as mentioned above,
+- A description of research plans at Duke as mentioned above,

 - A paragraph describing the applicant’s career goals.

 Figures and references are included in the three-page limit.
-To ensure readability we recommend font size of Arial 11 point or larger, and margins no less than 0.5 inch.
+To ensure readability we recommend font size of Arial 11 point, and margins no less than 0.5 inch.

-E. Three letters of recommendation to be emailed directly from references to the Committee at firstname.lastname@example.org.
+- Three letters of recommendation to be emailed directly to the Committee at firstname.lastname@example.org.
 In the Subject line, please include “RNI Fellows LOR – Applicant name”.
 One of the three letters should be from your Duke mentor.

-Applications will be assessed by an RNI award committee from a competitive pool.
-Questions about the callout or application process may be directed to RNI Research Analyst II, Amy Dickson (email@example.com; 919-684-6210).
+Questions about the callout or application process may be directed to RNI Programs Director, Amy Dickson (email@example.com; 919-684-6210).